IzzySoprano/MemoryGame/README.md

 ### First time Visitor Goals

 - As a first time visitor, I would like to play a simple card-matching game inspired by the theme of The Sopranos.
-- As a first time visitor, I would like to play/pause the theme song of the show.
+- As a first time visitor, I would like to play/pause music whilst playing the game.
-- As a first time visitor, I would like the game to be responsible on all devices.
+- As a first time visitor, I would like the game to be responsible on all mobile, tablet and browser devices.
-- As a first time visitor, I want to be familiar with the character names.
+- As a first time visitor, I would like to be encouraged to watch the show after playing the game.

 ### Returning Vistor Goals

-As a returning visitor, I would like to play a game that challenges my memory
+-As a returning visitor, I would like to play a game that challenges my memory.
+-As a returning visitor, I would like to be familiar with the TV shows characters.

 ### Developer Goals